 Students are expected to complete all assignments with honesty and integrity.
 Classwork should be a true reflection of the student's ability and effort.
 Any academic dishonesty will result in both academic and disciplinary penalties.
 Forms of academic dishonesty include, but are not limited to:

-- Plagiarism: use of another's words or ideas without proper citation, whether it be improper copying from academic sources or copying the work of another. - Cheating: use of improper or unauthorized materials or study aids including "cheat sheets" or electronic devices to supplement academic performance.
-At no time are cell phones or smart watches allowed out during an exam.
+• Plagiarism: use of another's words or ideas without proper citation, whether it be improper copying from academic sources or copying the work of another.